Balaje/MultiScaleFEM.jl/README.md

 function get_patch_triangulation(ms_spaces::MultiScaleFESpace, l::Int64, num_coarse_cells::Int64)
 ```

 extracts the patch elements and then returns the element-patch wise discrete models.
 Then, the next step, which is the trickiest, is to obtain the fine scale discretization on the patch.
-A quick glance would just involve collecting the coarse scale elements and then applying the coarse-to-fine map.
-However, to construct the discrete models in Gridap, we need the local ordering along with the nodal coordinates.
-The function
+A quick glance would just tell us that collecting the coarse scale elements and then applying the coarse-to-fine map will do it.
+However, to construct the discrete models in Gridap, we need the local ordering along with the nodal coordinates, which we do not have directly.
+I wrote this function

 ```julia
 function get_patch_triangulation(ms_space::MultiScaleFESpace, l::Int64, num_coarse_cells::Int64, coarse_to_fine_elems)
 ```

-extracts this information from the fine-scale discretization and returns the fine-scale version of the element-patch wise discrete models.
+which extracts this information from the fine-scale discretization and returns the fine-scale version of the element-patch wise discrete models.
 I show the results below:

 `l=1` patch of coarse scale elements 1, 10, 400, 405 |
 --- |
 ![](./2d_HigherOrderMS/Images/2d_patch_trian.png) |
 The visualization was done using Paraview.
-In the figure, you can see the coarse scale discrezation on the background along with the coarse scale patch, whose edges are highlighted in Red and Green.
+In the figure, you can see the coarse scale discrezation in the background along with the coarse scale patch, whose edges are highlighted in Red and Green.
 The background Blue coloured triangles denote the fine-scale discretization within the patch. |

 `l=2` patch of coarse-scale elements 10,400 |
 --- |